Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Discussion

-Roaming and dwelling are thought to represent fundamental foraging strategies reflecting the trade-off between global exploration and local exploitation, respectively, of environmental resources \cite{Davies2012}.
-Recent work has suggested that such archetypal strategies can be recovered by quantitatively analyzing the geometry of phenotypic distributions in parameter space \cite{Shoval2012}.
+Roaming and dwelling are thought to represent fundamental foraging strategies reflecting the trade-off between global exploration and local exploitation of environmental resources \cite{Davies2012}.
+Recent work has suggested that such archetypal strategies can be recovered by quantitatively analyzing the geometry of phenotypic distributions in parameter space \cite{Shoval2012,Gallagher2013}.
 The motility phenotypes we found in the present study were biased along one principal dimension, with the extremes corresponding to roaming and dwelling behaviors.
 This observation compels us to suggest that an exploration-exploitation trade-off is the primary driver of phenotypic diversification in the motility of chromadorean nematodes in the absence of stimuli.
 Interestingly, a recent study on the motility of a very different class of organisms (ciliates) yielded a similar conclusion\cite{Jordan2013}: across two species and different environments, the diversity of motility phenotypes was found to be distributed principally along an axis corresponding to roaming and dwelling phenotypes.
 The emergence of roaming/dwelling as the principal mode of variation in such disparate species underscores the idea that the exploration-exploitation trade-off is a fundamental constraint on biological motility strategies.

-A surprising finding in our study was that the extent of behavioral variability across individuals within a strain was comparable to that for variation of phenotypes across species (Figure \ref{Figure 6}, \ref{Figure S-StrainModeDistributions}).
+A surprising finding in our study was that, for a majority of strains, the extent of behavioral variability across individuals within a strain was comparable to that for variation of phenotypes across species (Figure \ref{Figure 6}).
 In slowly changing environments, the most evolutionarily successful species are those that consistently perform well in that environment.
-This can be achieved by evolving a specialized, high fitness phenotype that varies little among individuals.
-However, increased phenotypic variability among individuals can improve fitness in more variable environments if some individuals perform much better in each condition--a so-called ``bet-hedging'' strategy \cite{Slatkin1974,Philippi1989}.
+This can be achieved by evolving a specialized, high fitness phenotype that varies little among individuals (such as with PS312 and sjh2).
+However, increased phenotypic variability among individuals can improve fitness in more variable environments if some individuals perform much better in each condition---a so-called ``bet-hedging'' strategy \cite{Slatkin1974,Philippi1989}.
 The large variability we observed among individual phenotypes within each strain might reflect such a bet-hedging strategy in nematode exploratory behavior.